matsonj/motherduck-terraform/README.md

 This repository contains Terraform configurations for managing MotherDuck resources.

 > [!NOTE]
 > This repo serves as a demonstration of the capabilities of the MotherDuck REST API.
-Feel to use it as inspiration, but Production use is not recommended.
+Feel free to use it as inspiration, but Production use is not recommended.

 ## Prerequisites